mbappeenjoyer/Behaviour-and-Content-Simulation-Adobe/README.md

-# Adobe - INTER IIT MidPrep
+# Video Frame Retriever equipped InstructBLIP Model
 Repository containing the solution for the Adobe Behaviour Simulation and Content Simulation challenge.